noahehall/theBookOfNoah/0current/aws/0microservices.md

 ## fargate

-- fully managed infrastructure for container based applications
+- fully managed infrastructure for serverless container based applications
+- preferred over lambda for complex/long running business logic, e.g. listening to FIFO queues for messages

 ## SQS simple queue service

 - a polling based queueing service
 - fully managed queuing service; both generanl queues and FIFO queues to pass info between services
+  - FIFO queues
+    - are important when you need to process events in order, and not in parallel
+    - message groups all different channels in the same FIFO queue, to add a level of parallelism to the queue based on message type
+    - FIFO queues cannot be triggered from a lambda fn
 - core for decoupling of services

 ## SNS simple notification service